 Neal Rantoul is a career artist and educator.
-Recently retired from 30 years as head of the Photo Program at Northeastern University in Boston he is devoting his efforts full time to making new pictures and bringing earlier work to a national and international audience.
-With over 50 one-person exhibitions over the length of his career, Rantoul is working presently on two new shows for the spring of 2013.
-One is at the Danforth Museum in Framingham, MA opening in early April and another at the gallery that represents his work, Panopticon Gallery in Boston, that opens April 6.
-These two exhibitions will emphasize more current work.
-The Danforth show will be of "Wheat" and the Panopticon exhibition will feature new aerial photographs of the islands off the coast of Massachusetts.
+He retired from 30 years as head of the Photo Program at Northeastern University in Boston in 2012.
+He taught at Harvard University for thirteen years as well.
+He now devotes his efforts full time to making new work and bringing earlier work to a national and international audience.
+With over 60 one-person exhibitions over the length of his career, Rantoul continued in spring 2013 with two different bodies of work shown simultaneously: Wheat, aerial and ground-based photographs of the area in Southeastern Washington called “The Palouse” at the Danforth Museum in Framingham, MA and the Island Aerials, aerial photographs of the islands of Massachusetts at Panopticon Gallery in Boston, MA.